glassala/divisors/divisors/0_sets.md

 21. This is called the *well-ordering theorem* or *Zermelo's theorem,* and can here be treated as an axiom.

+22. A special case of the well-ordering theorem is called the *well-ordering principle,* a property about natural numbers: every non-empty set of natural numbers has a least element under the "natural" arithmetic ordering.

+23. We have to phrase this in terms of natural numbers because if we take the set of all integers $\mathbb{Z},$ i.e. all natural numbers and their negative counterparts, under the "natural," order, then there is no minimum element.

+24. To adapt the well-ordering principle to negative numbers, we can say "every non-empty set of non-positive integers has a *greatest* element."

 ### 4.

 *Relations between sets.*